NikitaaArora/Desktop-Assistant/README.md

 ## How to run

-1. Create a new virtual new environmen
+1. Create a new virtual neww environme

 ```bash
     conda create -n assistant1 python=3.8 (n means new environment)